Jack Suwinski Player Props: Pirates vs. Mets

 Jack Suwinski At The Plate

-- In 33.7% of his games this season, Suwinski has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in five contests.
+- Suwinski has had at least one RBI in 33.3% of his games this season (34 of 102), with more than one RBI 11 times (10.8%).
+He has also been responsible for three or more of his team's runs in five contests.

-- In 36 of 101 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.